iotblackbelt/noderededgemodule/README.md

 <div><img style="align:left;float:none" src="images/edit-module-output.PNG"/></div>
 </li>
 <li><strong>Module Method:</strong><br/>
 The Module Method enables you receive module direct methods.
 The setup of the module defines which method the node is responding to and what the response is for the method call.
-The message coming from the node output will have the properties "topic:method", "method:&#x3C;method name&#x3E;" and "payload:&#x3C;method payload&#x3E;" added to it for selection and identification purposes.<br/>
+The message coming from the node output will have the properties "topic: method", "method: &#x3C;method name&#x3E;" and "payload: &#x3C;method payload&#x3E;" added to it for selection and identification purposes.<br/>
 The input of the node will have to be used to send a response for the method call.
-When sending a return for the method call on the input, the message property "response.status" needs to be set.
+The response (message) wil have to be connected (indirectly) to the message coming from the node output, to ensure a closed loop for the method.
+When sending a return for the method call on the input, the message property "status: &#x3C;your status&#x3E;" needs to be set on the message.
 See the function in the example for details.<br/>
 The Module Method needs a connection to a Module Client and the name of the "method":
 <div><img style="align:left;float:none" src="images/edit-module-method.PNG"/></div>
 </li>